ismaelmehdid/libft/README.md

 ## 💡 About the project

-> This project is about recoding functions of the standart librarie in C language.
+> This project is about recoding functions of the standart library in C language.

 ## 🛠️ Usage